T

 1. Morning

-The former residence of Polish monarchs, meticulously reconstructed after WWII.
-Explore its opulent interiors and learn about Poland's rich history.
+A meticulously reconstructed royal residence that served as the official seat of Polish monarchs for centuries.
+Explore its opulent interiors, art collections, and learn about Poland's rich history.

 2. Midday